pingswept/me30-website/content/notes/KB2040-programming.md

 5. When you see the **CIRCUITPY** drive, you know that your KB2040 now has CircuitPython installed on it, and it is ready to receive, store, and execute Python files.
 Congratulations!

 ![The CIRCUITPY drive](/img/circuitpy_drive.png)

+The steps above are adapted from Adafruit's CircuitPython tutorial.
+You can find more details at https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython.

 ## Software setup